-FiLMiC Pro’s new computational image processing and LogV2 profile can stretch the video dynamic range of the iPhone XS, iPhone XS Max and iPhone XR up to 12 stops in ideal conditions.
+FiLMiC LOGv2 increases the dynamic range of the iPhone XS and iPhone 11 series cameras up to 12 stops in ideal conditions.
 Here’s how it works.

-The engineers at FiLMiC Pro have combined Apple’s new imaging dynamics and smart HDR with their own computational imaging module called “Cubiform” to greatly improve the dynamic range of video captured using the new FiLMiC LogV2 gamma encoding profiles in the FiLMiC Pro app.
-FiLMiC LogV2 works on all iOS devices and most Android camera 2.0 API capable devices.
+The engineers at FiLMiC Pro have combined Apple’s AI powered imaging dynamics with their own computational imaging module called “Cubiform”.
+The result is improved dynamic range and optimized color encoding when using the new FiLMiC LOGv2 profile in the FiLMiC Pro app.
+FiLMiC LOGv2 works on all iOS devices and most Android camera 2.0 API capable devices.

-Back in September 2018 I had the opportunity to test the iPhone XS Max with the FiLMiC Pro team in Barcelona, using the existing latest build of FiLMiC Pro at the time, which was in no way optimised for Apple’s new hardware.
+In September 2018 I had the opportunity to test the iPhone XS Max with the FiLMiC Pro team in Barcelona.
+We used the latest build of FiLMiC Pro at the time, which wasn’t yet optimized for Apple’s new hardware.
 It was an interesting experience to say the least.
 A lot had changed in the XS generation iPhones.
 It became immediately clear that the FiLMiC team had a lot of work ahead of them.

-I shot and color graded an impromptu and unplanned video a day or two after the iPhone XS Max dropped into Apple stores, which, while not my best work, showed a hint of the potential in Apple’s new hardware and image processing.
-One of the reasons the grade is such a disaster is that Apple’s brand new smart HDR / dynamic tone mapping was constantly fighting with the app’s own image processing.
-Many aspects of the image were almost uncontrollable.
-Still, it was the first day the FiLMiC Pro app and FiLMiC team had ever met the new Apple hardware, so there were bound to be some issues.
+I shot an impromptu and unplanned video a day or two after the iPhone XS Max dropped into Apple stores.
+While it showed a hint of the potential in Apple’s new hardware and image processing, it was difficult to color correct and grade.
+Apple’s new dynamic tone mapping was fighting with the app’s own image processing, resulting in very inconsistent shots.

-What has become very clear in my months of testing FiLMiC LogV2 is that using a precise reference chart, such as the X-Rite ColorChecker Passport Video is the best way to ensure consistency in color correction.
+One thing has become very clear in the months of testing FiLMiC LOGv2 on the latest Apple devices.
+Using a reference chart, such as the X-Rite ColorChecker Passport Video is the best way to ensure consistency in color correction.
 FiLMiC Pro is now optimized for Apple’s new image processing, but there can still be inconsistencies and shifts that are tough to correct without a fixed reference.

-The performance of Apple’s A12 SOC has allowed the FiLMiC Pro engineers to perform more complex math on the fly than was possible before.
-The new algorithms from FiLMiC Pro work to complement Apple’s new dynamics and smartHDR, not fight against it.
+The performance of the latest Apple processors allows the FiLMiC Pro engineers to perform more complex math in real-time.
+The new algorithms in FiLMiC Pro work to complement Apple’s new dynamics and smartHDR, not fight against it.

 This results in up to 12 stops of dynamic range from the iPhone XS, iPhone XS Max and iPhone XR under ideal conditions.
-Even the iPhone SE and iPhone 6S Plus get a 1 to 1.5 stop boost by using the FiLMiC LogV2 profile, approaching 10 stops of dynamic range.
+Even the iPhone SE and iPhone 6S Plus get a 1 to 1.5 stop boost when using the FiLMiC LOGv2 profile, approaching 10 stops of dynamic range.
 I don’t have test data from the iPhone 11 generation cameras at this time.

 FiLMiC LogV2 Dynamic Range Test Charts

-These tests were performed with a Xyla 21 stop dynamic range testing chart in a light sealed room.
-All test footage was captured at 4k extreme (H.264) with a framerate of 24fps and a manual white balance of 3800k.
+The tests were performed with a Xyla 21 stop dynamic range testing chart in a light sealed room.
+All test footage was captured at 4K extreme (H.264) with a framerate of 24fps and a manual white balance of 3800K.
 Electronic stabilization was disabled.

 Below is FiLMiC Pro’s testing methodology as officially documented.